- 1. What is the concessional cap for the 2018/2019 financial year?

 From 1 July 2019, Australians can then take advantage of the accumulated unused cap amounts, by making additional concessional contributions.

 Yes, the opportunity to make catch-up concessional contributions is linked to the size of your superannuation account balance/s.

 The $500,000 Total Superannuation Balance threshold is the same crazy idea that the former ALP government proposed when offering a $50,000 concessional cap for those aged 50 years or over with less than $500,000 in super, until they retracted this proposal and instead introduced a concessional cap of $35,000 (unindexed) for over-60s, taking effect from July 2013, which was then expanded to over-50s from July 2014.

-From 1 July 2018, the government now allows Australians with a TSB of less than $500,000 in super to make catch-up concessional contributions taking advantage of unused portions of caps from previous years (up to 5 previous years, starting from 1 July 2018.
+Since 1 July 2018, the government now allows Australians with a TSB of less than $500,000 in super to accumulate catch-up concessional contributions taking advantage of unused portions of caps from previous years (up to 5 previous years), starting from 1 July 2018.

 The measurement of the ‘Total Superannuation Balance’ for each fund member is convoluted.
 The $500,000 Total Superannuation Balance thresholds creates a lot of complication for fund members hoping to save extra for retirement.

 According to the explanatory memorandum accompanying the new legislation, an individual’s Total Superannuation Balance at a particular time includes the following three items:

 - The value of all superannuation interests in accumulation phase (that is, all super interests not in retirement phase)